Review of a scam

 As a sales representative of Cartel Client Review, you would obtain for your clients "financial compensation as a result of invalid, unenforceable or fundamentally flawed consumer credit agreements.
 These include mortgage, secured loan and motor finance contracts.
 Working closely with solicitors, auditors and other professionals, Cartel Client Review provides a service designed to assist our Clients claiming a settlement within 6 to 12 months of their claim being accepted by our panel."

-Your job would be to forward details of your clients' loans to Cartel Client Review to see if they qualified for compensation.
+Your job as a Cartel Client Review sales representative would be to forward details of your clients' loans to Cartel Client Review to see if they qualified for compensation.
 Normally within 24 hours, your client would receive a report from Cartel Client Review's internal underwriting (vetting) department stating which products qualify for a claim, and your client would then decide which claims to proceed with.

 The client then has to pay Cartel Client Review £495 in advance as a Review Fee to take the case forward, although this fee is discounted to £175 for a credit card or personal unsecured loan if you are proceeding with a claim for another £495 product, and there is no Review Fee for repossession prevention.

-Review Fees are fully refundable if the case cannot be pursued for any reason, and Cartel tells us that they have refunded hundreds of clients where claims have been assessed as having less than reasonable prospects of success.
+Review Fees are fully refundable by Cartel Client Review if the case cannot be pursued for any reason, and Cartel tells us that they have refunded hundreds of clients where claims have been assessed as having less than reasonable prospects of success.
 We previously stated incorrectly that these fees were not refundable, and we apologise for this error and any damage it may have caused.

 The standard advice is that it is risky to pay a fee for a service in advance - particularly where the results of this service could take up to a year to be achieved.
 This risk is, of course, reduced where the fees are refundable but it's still not entirely eliminated unless they are backed by an insurance bond or they're kept in a separate client account from which they cannot be released for expenditure by the company until the service has been performed.